celo-org/celo-proposals/CIPs/cip-draft_mnemonic_correction.md

 * A proof-of-concept implementation of phrases with error-correcting codes: [nategraf/cip39](https://github.com/nategraf/cip39)
   * Note, the Reed-Solomon implementation used in this PoC is currently not compliant with this standard.
-* An implementation of heuristic-based mnemonic phrase correction is implemented in [celo-org/celo-monorepo/pull/8034](https://github.com/celo-org/celo-monorepo/pull/8034)

 ## Security Considerations